StuartMolnar/4640-trfrm1/README.md

 <h4>Next</h4>

-Create a DigitalOcean API Token and keep track of its authentication string.
+Create a DigitalOcean API Token and keep track of its authentication string for the next task.

 <h4>Next</h4>